inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 - Use the [VANN](http://purl.org/vocab/vann/) properties
-`preferredNamespacePrefix` and `preferredNamespaceUri` to describe your recommended prefix (remember this is just a suggestion - users of your vocabulary can choose whatever prefix they like, including none at all!), and your namespace URI.
+`preferredNamespacePrefix` and `preferredNamespaceUri` to describe your recommended prefix and namespace URI respectively.
+Remember that the preferred prefix value is only a suggestion to users of your vocabulary to encourage consistent usage across all users - but they are always free to choose whatever prefix they like, including none at all!

 ### Explicitly state the vocabulary license